 TOMRA sorters separate minerals based on characteristics such as color, atomic density, transparency or conductivity.
 Sensors examine each discrete component of material and then separate the target material using high speed precision air ejectors.
 For some materials, sensor-based sorting is the only practical option.
-For other materials, sensor-based sorting provides an alternative to traditional beneficiation methods including dense media separation, jigging or crushing.
-Worldwide, over 200 TOMRA sorting systems are producing energy-efficient and cost-effective pre-concentrations.
+For other materials, sensor-based sorting provides an alternative to traditional beneficiation methods including dense media separation, jigging or selective crushing.
+Worldwide, over 250 TOMRA sorting systems are producing energy-efficient and cost-effective pre-concentrations.
 TOMRA´s sensor-based solutions help to extend the life of the reserve and increase the overall value of the deposit.

 The video at right shows a sorting operation using an optical sensor to make a color separation.
 Watch closely for the insets of slow-motion video showing how first the rocks are scanned by the sensor and next how air bursts from the high speed pneumatic valves eject rocks that the sorting algorithm identified as rejects.